iGusev/glf/README.md

 }
 ```

+**Score Breakdown:**

+When using `--scores` flag, each project includes a relevance score that combines:
+- **Search Relevance**: Fuzzy matching + full-text search score
+- **Usage History**: Frequency of previous selections (with exponential decay)
+- **Query-Specific Boost**: 3x multiplier for projects selected with this exact query

+Higher scores indicate better matches.
+Projects are automatically sorted by score (descending).

 **Use Cases:**
 - **Raycast Extension**: Quick project navigation from Raycast
 - **Alfred Workflow**: GitLab project search in Alfred
 - **CI/CD Scripts**: Automated project discovery and URL generation
 - **Custom Tools**: Build your own integrations on top of GLF's search
+- **Analytics**: Use `--scores` to understand ranking and optimize search queries

 **Error Handling:**